kalisio/skeleton/docs/guides/customizing/guards.md

 # Guards

-[Guards are functions](https://github.com/kalisio/kdk/blob/master/core/client/guards.js) used to control access to routes in an application.
+[Guards](https://github.com/kalisio/kdk/blob/master/core/client/guards.js) control access to routes within an application.
 They allow you to define navigation rules based on the user's status (authenticated or not), permissions, and route definitions.

 ## Registering and Unregistering Guards